-This topic walks you through connecting to OceanBase Database's Oracle mode using the Python cx_Oracle driver. cx_Oracle is Oracle's official Python database interface, fully compatible with Oracle OCI, and enables seamless connectivity to OceanBase’s Oracle tenants.
+This topic describes how to connect to and use OceanBase Database in Oracle mode by using the Python cx_Oracle driver. cx_Oracle is a Python database interface provided by Oracle.
+It is compatible with Oracle OCI and can be used to connect to an Oracle tenant of OceanBase Database.

 Prerequisites